An offering at the lotus feet of the divine…..

 The temple is located at the Boothathar corner at the left side corner of Nellaiyappar temple.
 In this tower like temple Sangili boothathar is present in three tiers.
 The card festival of Nellaiyar used to start after breaking coconut and getting permission from Boothathar only.

-The temple is located at about a km South-West of Nellaiyappar temple
+The temple is located under 1/2 km South-West of Nellaiyappar temple

 Thachanallur is located 3 kms North of the Nellaiyappar temple